UI/UX Design Process Stages and Deliverables Checklist

 2.2 Wireframing → UX + UI Design Deliverable

 Step-by-step UX design plays a significant role here, as UI/UX designers do the following work:

-1. Put requirements together
+- Put requirements together

-2. Create the structure of the future software
+- Create the structure of the future software

-3. Define the future appearance and set of interface elements
+- Define the future appearance and set of interface elements

-4. Design software navigation
+- Design software navigation

-5. Create clickable dynamic prototypes for different roles to understand the interaction
+- Create clickable dynamic prototypes for different roles to understand the interaction

 Related article: SaaS web application development principles to be followed

-QA engineers check and verify UI/UX design according to requirements at this stage, and prototypes demonstrate the logic, navigation, and fundamental UX interactions of the future software.
+QA engineers check and verify UI/UX design according to their requirements at this stage, and prototypes demonstrate the logic, navigation, and fundamental UX interactions of the future software.

 2.3 Visualization (Mockups) → UI Design Deliverable

-Example of the style guide:
+An example of the style guide:

-2.4 Slicing → Pre-development Stage
+2.4 Slicing → Pre-Development Stage